Creating a homeowners association violation letter

 The ensuing process would follow the steps of any litigation process based on state rules that govern civil actions.
 This is the final frontier for any HOA vs. owner battle, and it can cost both parties a lot of money, time and energy.

 When enforcing CC&Rs, it’s important for the HOA to do so reasonably and without discrimination.
-That means that the HOA should show consistency in its application of community bylaws, especially when it comes to violations.
+That means the HOA should show consistency in its application of community bylaws, especially when it comes to violations.

 HOA non-compliance with regard to notice and hearing requirements